DylanCosto/DylanCosto.github.io/_posts/2025-02-25-Prespotted-PCR-Plate.md

 title: "Pre-Spotted PCR plate stability "
 layout: post
 date: 2025-02-25
-tags: []
+tags: [PCR]
 author: Dylan Costo
-description: "Can Pre-spotted PCR plates be reused after thermocycling if un-used wells were not rehydrated?"
+description: "Can Pre-spotted PCR plates be reused after thermocycling if un-used wells were not hydrated?"
 ---
 ## Introduction

 Pre-spotted PCR plates are commonly used in molecular biology for high-throughput experiments.
-These plates contain pre-dispensed reagents in specific wells, simplifying experimental workflows.
+These plates contain pre-dispensed reagents such as master mix and probes.
+The disadvatanages to these plates is that they are mainly applicable for high-throughout assays and it's assumed that unused wells and their contents are rendered useless after thermocyling.
+Let's put that to the test.

 ## Objective